zengjilie/portfolio/content/about.md

 **University of Texas at Austin**

-Master of Science in Information Science
+Master of Science in Information Studies/Science

 2021 - persent